tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VECTOR.md

 In GSQL, each query block (SELECT-FROM-WHERE) can be used to generate a vertex set or a table.

+- Vertex as Parameter: if a single or a set of vertex id is provided as a query parameter, it can be activatd as a vertex set and used in subsequent query blocks
-- SELECT A Vertex Set Style: if a query block generates a vertex set, we can store the vertex set in a variable, and use the vertex set variable to drive subsequent query blocks composition via pattern matching or set operation.
+- SELECT A Vertex Set Style: if a function or query block generates a vertex set, we can store the vertex set in a variable, and use the vertex set variable to drive subsequent query blocks composition via pattern matching or set operation.

 ### Vertex As Parameter
 Copy [q1a.gsql](./vector/q1a.gsql) to your container.